Console Wars: Is the Sega Dreamcast & The Xbox Related?

 Let's Discuss if Sega DreamCast is the first version of the original Microsoft Xbox Console

-While Microsoft’s machine has built a solid reputation for itself through solid hardware and an extensive games library, it didn’t just materialize out of thin air.
+While Microsoft’s machine has built a solid reputation for itself.
+Through solid hardware and an extensive game's library, it didn’t materialize out of thin air.
 In fact, it wasn’t even the first of the famous “sixth-generation” of consoles.
-That honor goes to the Dreamcast, Sega’s last-ditch effort to save a sinking ship and recapture some of the Genesis mojo they’d lost along the way.
+That honor goes to the Sega DreamCast, which was Sega’s last-ditch effort to save a sinking ship.
+And recapture some Sega Genesis mojo they’d lost along the way.

 The game library

 Then there was the general cross-pollination of titles between the two systems.
-The popular Xbox series “Project Gotham Racing” was an extension of Dreamcast’s “Metropolis Street Racer”; “Jet Set Radio Future,” a reimagining of “Jet Set Radio” for Dreamcast, could also be found on the Xbox; and the highly popular Sega Saturn game “Panzer Dragoon Orta,” which was supposed to have been released on the Dreamcast, finally found a new home on the Xbox.
+The popular Xbox series “Project Gotham Racing” was an extension of Sega DreamCast’s “Metropolis Street Racer”; “Jet Set Radio Future,” a reimagining of “Jet Set Radio” for Sega DreamCast, could also found on the Xbox; and the popular Sega Saturn game “Panzer Dragoon Orta,” which was supposed to have been released on the Sega DreamCast, finally found a new home on the Xbox.
 So, again, the links between Sega and Microsoft are obvious.

 The online factor

-The question of whether the Xbox one is an extension of the Dreamcast, or the Dreamcast is merely a stand-alone precursor to the first Xbox, is one that stokes passionate online debate.
-Some gamers don’t put much stock in the links between the two systems listed above, while others view much of Xbox’s success as having been built on the back of the Dreamcast.
+Or the Sega DreamCast is a stand-alone precursor to the first Xbox.
+That, is one that stokes passionate online debate.
+Some don’t put much stock in the links between the two systems listed above.
+While others view much of Xbox’s success due to being built on the back of the Sega DreamCast.
 If the above points serve to illustrate anything, it’s that there is some weight to the latter argument.